-If you list products on Amazon, you must comply with all federal, state, local laws, and Amazon policies applicable to those products and product listings.
+If you list products on Amazon, you must comply with all federal, state, local laws, and Amazon policies applicable to those products and product listings, including this policy.

 21 CFR 101.36 - Nutritional Labeling of Dietary Supplements

 21 CFR 111 - Current Good Manufacturing Practice (cGMP) in manufacturing, packaging, labeling, or holding operations for dietary supplements

 21 CFR 117 - Current Good Manufacturing Practice (cGMP), Hazard Analysis, and Risk Based Preventative Controls (HARPC) for Human Food